-The plains-wanderer has recently been upgraded to Critically Endangered on the list of threatened species under the Environment Protection and Biodiversity Conservation Act 1999.
+The plains-wanderer has recently been upgraded to Critically Endangered on the list of threatened species under the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act).
 In recent years, significant declines in numbers of plains-wanderers have been recorded in the species core locations.
-Monitoring across the New South Wales Riverina between 2010 and 2014 detected a decline in numbers of 84%, this decline was preceded by significant fluctuations in numbers across the region from 2001 onwards, with an overall decline of 93% across the region over the period from 2001 to 2014 (Wilson et al., 2014).
-Monitoring and annual surveys conducted across the Patho Plains of Victoria between 2010 and 2014 indicated a decline in numbers of approximately 95% (Baker-Gabb, 2014).
+Monitoring across the New South Wales Riverina between 2010 and 2014 detected a decline in numbers of 84%.
+This decline was preceded by significant fluctuations in numbers across the region from 2001 onwards, with an overall decline of 93% across the region over the period from 2001 to 2014 (Wilson et al., 2014).
+Monitoring and annual surveys, which have been conducted across the Patho Plains of Victoria since 2009 (Antos, 2015), indicated a decline in numbers of approximately 95% between 2010 and 2014 (Baker-Gabb, 2014).
 The current number of plains-wanderers is estimated to be somewhere between 250 and 1000 birds, representing a record low for the species (Baker-Gabb, 2015; OEH, 2015).

-Over longer timeframes the primary threats to the survival of the plains-wanderers have been identified as habitat loss, primarily through the expansion of agriculture, and inappropriate grazing regimes.
-However, there is uncertainty regarding the cause of the recent, unprecedented declines in the number of plains-wanderers.
+Over longer timeframes the primary threats to the survival of the plains-wanderer have been identified as habitat loss, primarily through the expansion of agriculture, and inappropriate grazing regimes.
+However, while recent declines in Victorian populations of plains-wanderers have been largely attributed to widespread flooding and inundation of habitat (Antos, 2015), there is uncertainty regarding the cause of the unprecedented recent declines in numbers across the species entire range.
 For this reason, one of the key focuses of this recovery plan is to identify the cause of recent declines, and mitigate any threats that have been found to be impacting upon the survival of the species.